mynk-tmr/notes/Javascript/Async-and-Performance.md

 - **Inversion of Control** : they handover the control & flow of code to other api (usually 3rd party) with minimal ways to tackle unpredicted behaviour
 - **Non-linearity** : callbacks express async flow in a non-sequential way, which makes code much harder to understand and maintain.
 - **Pyramid of Doom** : deeply nested timers to perform a series of async operations.
-- **Race conditions** : when some async task may finish synchronously
+- **Race conditions** : when some async callback may finish synchronously

 All these result in **Callback Hell** where code is unmaintable, unpredictable, full of latent bugs and prone to edge-cases.
 To solve, we have
 - **Promises** , that use *split-callback* design